hambonesoftware/Barrack/docs/Architecture.md

   - The runnable spike lives in `tools/rng_spike.swift` and prints repeatable obstacle coordinates and spawn orders when executed with `swift tools/rng_spike.swift`.
   - Documented usage for testing: QA can record a seed in `levels.json` to replay mission outcomes exactly.
 - **Beam completion semantics**: A mission completes when the filled area meets or exceeds `targetPercent`.
 The engine reports `currentPercent` continuously so the HUD can display progress.

+### Beam Growth Algorithm Outline
+1. **Initialization** – Gameplay injects the player intent (axis, origin cell, and seed) into the Beam Logic service.
+The service acquires a deterministic step duration from the RNG stream assigned to beam propagation.
+2. **Propagation loop** – At each fixed-timestep tick SpriteKit requests the next cell candidate.
+Beam Logic queries the board occupancy grid and resolves collisions against walls, enemies, and player trail ghosts.
+Growth stops when the beam head hits an occupied tile or collides with an enemy.
+3. **Closure detection** – When both ends of the beam anchor to solid surfaces, the service emits a closure event tagged with the mission seed, beam identifier, and timestamp for audit logging.
+4. **Failure handling** – Active beams struck by enemies trigger an interruption event that decrements lives, rewinds the beam state, and logs the failure cause for QA reproducibility.

+### Fill Detection Workflow
+1. **Region identification** – Upon beam closure the Fill Detection module runs a seeded flood-fill starting from each open cell adjacent to the beam to detect enclosed regions.
+2. **Enemy validation** – Regions containing enemy entities remain unclaimed; others compute their area in grid units and update `currentPercent`.
+3. **Area conversion** – Valid regions are promoted to solid tiles, register particle burst requests with the Render module, and queue HUD updates for SwiftUI.
+4. **Performance safeguards** – Scanline optimization ensures flood-fill stays O(n) with predictable memory usage.
+Deterministic ordering guarantees consistent replay results.

+### Deterministic RNG Expectations
+- **Seed management**: Each mission stores a canonical `seed` and optional `subseeds` for modifiers.
+Streams (`levelLayout`, `enemySpawn`, `particleJitter`, `beamPropagation`) derive from the base seed via indexed offsets, guaranteeing isolation between systems.
+- **Logging**: All RNG consumers emit seed + stream identifiers into debug traces when `BuildFlags.INSTRUMENT_BEAM_DEBUG` is enabled to support QA reproduction.
+- **Testing**: Unit tests pass explicit seeds and assert both numerical outputs and derived artefacts (e.g., shuffled enemy orders) to avoid hidden randomness.
+- **Tooling**: `tools/rng_spike.swift` doubles as reference output; `tools/ui_audit.py` may ingest the same seeds when validating deterministic texture jitter in later phases.

+## Graphics & Shader Concepts
+- **SpriteKit shader strategy**: Employ Metal-based fragment shaders for CRT-inspired bloom, beam glow, and palette cycling.
+Shaders read mission seeds to synchronize animation offsets.
+- **Particle systems**: Configure deterministic SKEmitterNode templates for capture bursts, enemy hits, and UI confetti.
+Emitters consume the `particleJitter` RNG stream to align with gameplay determinism.
+- **Asset policy**: All visuals remain procedural.
+No external bitmap imports are allowed; gradients, textures, and sprites are generated on demand and cached per seed.
+- **Pipeline alignment**: Render module exposes toggles so the QA automation harness can disable high-cost shaders when running performance sweeps without diverging from mission seeds.

 ## Example Level Data (Phase 0 Review)
 ```json